The Allens AI Australian law benchmark and methodological observations

 Our methodology distinguishes itself from other emerging benchmarks in a number of ways:

-• human-grading: the emergence of LLM-as-judge frameworks for assessing LLM performance has allowed benchmarks to be compiled and updated quickly by removing human grading from the process.
-While the relative benefits of LLM-marked and human-marked frameworks have been discussed elsewhere, a human-marking process allows our benchmark to consider and distinguish nuanced behaviours that arise in each question.
+- human-grading: the emergence of LLM-as-judge frameworks for assessing LLM performance has allowed benchmarks to be compiled and updated quickly by removing human grading from the process.
+While the relative benefits of LLM-marked and human-marked frameworks have been discussed elsewhere, a human-marking process allows our benchmark to consider and distinguish nuanced behaviours that arise with each question.

 While marking by expert legal practitioners is necessarily more resource-intensive than other automated or programmatic marking solutions, it has complemented Allens' broader adoption of LLMs across its existing legal practice and continues to facilitate an ongoing consideration of how such tools can be effectively and reliably used in day-to-day practice.